Section 8 – Retirement Assistance Programs

 Quebec employers are subject to one of these plans, according to their area of activity.
 For businesses doing business under federal jurisdiction, the PRPP rules apply, while the VRSP rules will apply to businesses under provincial jurisdiction.
 An employer subject to one of these laws may not apply the other plan.

-In Quebec, employers under Quebec jurisdiction that employ at least five employees aged 18 or over with at least one year of continuous service have to offer a VRSP by the following dates if they do not already offer a wage-deduction based retirement savings plan to their employees:
+In Quebec, employers under Quebec jurisdiction that employ at least five employees aged 18 or over with at least one year of continuous service have to offer a VRSP if they do not already offer a wage-deduction based retirement savings plan to their employees.
+Targeted employers must set up a VRSP no later than December 31 of a given year if they had at least five eligible employees in their service on December 31 of the previous year.

 Conversely, the federal law establishing PRPPs does not oblige employers to offer this plan to their employees.
-In both cases eligible employers who wish to do so can offer such a plan to their employees as of now.
+In both cases eligible employers who wish to do so can offer a PRPP or a VRSP to their employees on a voluntary basis.

 Participants’ contributions to these plans are deductible from their taxable income and are added to those made to an RRSP for the purposes of the annual deduction limit.